luminaxster/CS211-Spring2024-P2/README.md

 ## Submission:

 Submission instructions are as follows (up to **5pts** penalty for not following the below instructions).
+No exceptions this time (pun intended).

 Upload all of your source files (*.java) to the P2 assignment on [Gradescope](https://www.gradescope.com/).
 Do not include anything else (no .class file, no blank templates, not this file, no .zip files).
 At the top of each source file, include the following information in a comment: Name, gmu netID, g#, lecture section, and lab section.
 Include information for all group members.
 Here's an example: